vu3tpz/AgroSmart/README.md

 # How to run Locally 🖥️

-1. Before the following steps make sure you have [git](https://git-scm.com/downloads) installed on your system
+1. Before the following steps make sure you have [git](https://git-scm.com/downloads) installed on your system.

 2. Download and Install [Python](https://www.python.org/) required version.

+3. Download and Install [MongoDb Community Server](https://www.mongodb.com/try/download/community) and [MongoDb Compass](https://www.mongodb.com/products/compass0 on your system.

-3. Read about [virtualenv](https://docs.python.org/3/tutorial/venv.html) in Python.
+4. Read about [virtualenv](https://docs.python.org/3/tutorial/venv.html) in Python.
 Create a virtual environment for your project.

 ```